remlee/MITlibraries-parent/README.md

 2. Create a new "Term": ex.
 "Spring 2014"
 3. Create new location pages as children of the term.
 4. Each location gets a Mon-Sun set of default times.
 This way the majority of each location's hours for a particular term will be handled by a single post.
-5. Each location could also be given a set of "exception" fields for defining special hours, holidays, etc.
+5. Each location could also be given a set of "exception" fields for defining special hours, holidays, etc., and/or "Holidays" could exist as a separate term for institute holidays.